-By observing the workings of the human mind and how it creates suffering, the early Buddhist teachers were very much like psychologists, determined to understand how people create their own suffering through desires and attachment to worldly things.
-They recognized the ways in which the mind creates feelings of separation by seeing the world in dualistic ways, rather than with a sense of unity and wholeness.
+Observing the workings of the human mind, early Buddhist teachers were very much like psychologists, determined to understand how people create their own suffering through desires and attachment to worldly things.
+They saw how the mind develops feelings of isolation by seeing the world in dualistic ways, rather than with a sense of unity and wholeness.

 From this experience – and the teachings that subsequently arose from it – Buddhism tells us the ways to behave in order to relieve suffering.
 Through stories and poetic expression, it paints a portrait of how we should orient our state of mind, as in this example from the Dhammapada: